Horticulture Admission Requirements

 Current DAAP students hoping to transfer into a different major must submit a "Change of Program" form to the DAAP Student Affairs Office.
-This form is available here or in the DAAP Student Affairs Office, Aronoff 5470.
+This form is also available in the DAAP Student Affairs Office, Aronoff 5470.

 Priority Deadline for Transfer and Transition Students

 The priority deadline for transfer and transition students is November 1 for the following spring and March 1 for the following fall.
 Applications received after this date will be considered on a space available basis.
 Students hoping to begin in semesters other than the fall will be considered on a case-by-case basis.

 Application Process for International Students

 For international freshman, the admissions process for Horticulture operates on a rolling admission (first-come, first-served) basis.
 Applicants will be offered admission if they satisfy the minimum admission standards and have submitted a complete application until the program is full.
 It is recommended that students submit an application as soon as possible.

 Applications for international transfer students must be received by March 1 for the Fall semester and November 1 for the Spring semester.

 The application and application process for international students varies from the process for domestic students.
 View more information about International Admissions at UC.